-Nine months in and 2019 has already been an incredible year for new smartphones.
+The year is nearly complete, and 2019 has sure been a fantastic year for new smartphones.

 We've seen stellar innovations and evolutions – from gorgeous 90Hz screens to punch-hole cutouts and 10x zoom cameras – packed into all kinds of different configurations, with brilliant flagship phones at the top and nearly-as-compelling handsets for far less cash.